 (1) The rotation angle demand ϕEd for the actual design case in ultimate limit state may be determined from a structural elasto-plastic beam model calculation using one of the following methods:

-direct determination from the rotation in a plastic hinge;
+• direct determination from the rotation in a plastic hinge;

-based on the total rotation in a span between two supports;
+• based on the total rotation in a span between two supports;

-based on the beam displacements at certain points along the span
+• based on the beam displacements at certain points along the span.

 (2) Using the method of direct determination ϕEd is the maximum rotation angle occurring in any plastic hinge.